 SPECIAL TOPIC: DEGREES OF REWARDS AND PUNISHMENT

-A. An appropriate or inappropriate response to God is based on knowledge.
+A. An appropriate or inappropriate response to God is based on one's level of knowledge.
 The less knowledge one has, the less responsible one is.
-The opposite is also true.
+The opposite is also true (cf. Luke 12:45).

 B. Knowledge of God comes in two basic ways

 2. Scripture (cf. Psalm 19; 119; Jesus, as revealed in the NT)

 a.
 Gen. 15:1 (usually associated with earthly reward, land and sons)

 b.
 Lev.
 26:1-13; Deut.
 28:1-14,58-68 (covenant obedience brings blessing)

 2. punishments – Lev.
 26:14-39; Deut.
 27:15-26; 28:15-37 (covenant disobedience brings cursing)

 3. The OT pattern of reward for personal, covenantal righteousness is modified because of human sin.
 This modification is seen in Job and Psalm 73 (i.e., "the two ways," cf. Deut.
 30:15,19; Psalm 1).
 The NT intensifies the focus from the act to the thought (cf. the Sermon on the Mount, Matthew 5-7).

 D. NT evidence

 b.
 Matt.
 5:12,46; 6:1-4,5-6,6-18; 10:41-42; 16:27; 25:14-23